 Course deals with basic managerial accounting concepts and practice including classification of costs, cost-volume-profit relationship, manu- facturing costs, job order and process cost systems, budgeting, standard costs and variance analysis, direct and absorption costing, cost allocation, decentralized operations, pricing decisions, capital budgeting, and statement of cash flows.
 Prerequisite: ACT 1010.
 IAI: BUS 904.

 ACT 1210.
 Fundamentals of Accounting.
 3 hrs.

 Emphasis is placed on the procedural aspects of financial accounting for a sole proprietorship.
 The accrual basis is used, debit and credit is studied as it relates to the accounting equation.
-The entire accounting cycle is covered for service and merchandising businesses, including adjust- ment preparation of financial reports, and closing procedures.
-Also included are bank statement reconciliation, petty cash, special journals, and payroll accounting, A practice set is included at the end of the course to review the entire accounting cycle.
+The entire accounting cycle is covered for both service and merchandising businesses, including adjustments, preparation of financial reports, and closing procedures.
+Also included are bank statement reconciliation, petty cash, special journals, and payroll accounting procedures.
+A practice set is included at the end of the semester.
 Intended for students who plan to take only one semester of accounting or for those who need preparation before enrolling in ACT 1010.